itsbluejelly/Bash-Programming/README.md

 # Lesson 1: Intro to bash

 The branch is meant to serve as a staring point for the series.
-It reads the user's name and prints the files in their select directory.
+It greets the user and prints their current directory.

 ## How to run